 After the First 1,000 Kilometres

 Every float goes through a break-in period.
-After about 1,000km (or three months, whichever comes first), you’ll want to check and tighten the U-bolts on the leaf spring suspension.
-A local trailer mechanic can carry out the inspection if you’re unsure what to do, and they usually offer horse float repair services as well, in case any issues pop u.
-However you approach it, it’s a step you don’t want to skip.
+After about 1,000 km (or three months, whichever comes first), you’ll want to check and tighten the U-bolts on the leaf spring suspension.
+A local trailer mechanic can carry out the inspection if you’re unsure what to do, and they usually offer horse float repair services as well.
 Loose bolts and neglected bearings are a recipe for trouble.

 Stay Ahead of Wear and Tear with Regular Maintenance Services

-In addition to your usual checks, a spray of WD40 into the door locks and hinges will keep them moving and free from rust (especially important if you live by the coast).
-Keeping your tyres properly inflated and out of direct sunlight, if at all possible, will help prevent the rubber from perishing.
+In addition, a spray of WD40 into the door locks and hinges will keep them moving and free from rust.
+Keeping your tyres properly inflated and out of direct sunlight will help prevent the rubber from perishing.

 Service Your Horse Float Annually: No Shortcuts

 It might seem like overkill, but you should book your float in for a full service with a qualified mechanic every year.
-They'll take care of the stuff you can't (or don't want to) do, such as checking and adjusting the brakes, repacking or replacing bearings, inspecting the tow hitch and suspension, and going over the chassis for cracks or signs of stress.
+They'll take care of the stuff you can't do yourself, such as checking and adjusting the brakes, repacking or replacing bearings, inspecting the tow hitch and suspension, and going over the chassis for cracks or signs of stress.

-One thing you can do yourself is to pay close attention to the floor.
-Whether it’s hardwood, composite or aluminium, you’ll want to check for sagging, soft spots, or moisture getting under the rubber matting.
-If you need to reseal any edges, a bit of silicone now can save you thousands in float repairs later.
+One thing you can do yourself is to check the floor.
+Whether it’s hardwood, composite, or aluminium, check for sagging, soft spots, or moisture getting under the rubber matting.
+Resealing edges with a bit of silicone now can save you thousands in float repairs later.

 Pay Attention to the Details

-If your float is equipped with a water tank, battery system or internal partitions, it’s worth checking that everything’s operating as it should.
-Look at the isolator switch on your battery system, and check that the water pump runs off your trailer plug’s auxiliary wire.
-Finally, do a thorough lap of your float and make sure any chest bars, partitions, breaching gates, windows, and storage bin lids are latched, pinned, and strapped before every trip.
+If your float is equipped with a water tank, battery system, or internal partitions, check that everything’s operating as it should.
+Inspect the isolator switch on your battery system, and confirm that the water pump runs off your trailer plug’s auxiliary wire.
+Ensure any chest bars, partitions, breaching gates, windows, and storage bin lids are latched, pinned, and strapped before every trip.

 Stay Ready & Stay Safe with Regular Horse Float Repairs & Maintenance

 There’s a lot riding on your float.
 If you want to keep your horse float in peak condition, get in the habit of doing regular checks and routine maintenance, book that annual service, and don’t leave problems to chance.
-The end result of regular maintenance is simple: fewer surprises, safer towing, and a float that stays in top condition for longer.
-It doesn’t matter if you’re hauling a seasoned eventer or a young colt heading to their first pony club, every horse deserves a safe, reliable ride.
+The result is fewer surprises, safer towing, and a float that stays in top condition for longer.

 Looking for a new float built to go the distance?
 Our extensive range of horse floats has something for everyone, whether you need a 2-horse straight load float, a 3-horse angle load float, or large gooseneck horse floats.
-Built tough for Australian roads, with safety, strength and comfort at the core, trust Big Man Trailers for reliable horse floats, a friendly and knowledgeable team, and exceptional service!
+Built tough for Australian roads, with safety, strength, and comfort at the core, trust Big Man Trailers for reliable horse floats and exceptional service.